 I encourage you to look at these websites and consider joining (or starting) an online group.

 Another idea to promote emotional connection during this time is an old fashioned one: write a letter.
 Express your gratitude to a friend or family member.
 Remember an experience you shared together.
 Share your feelings.
 Put a stamp on it and send it through the mail.
 Be a Pen Pal.
 It is fun to get mail and if it is a personal letter, it is a great way to feel connected.
-Not only will you feel good about reaching out to someone, they will appreciate the time you took to send a note.
+Not only will you feel good about reaching out to someone, but they will also appreciate the time you took to send a note.
 They can keep the note as a reminder of you and then return the favor by sending one back.

 The truth is, whatever the format, we need each other.
 Consider reaching out to someone today.
 The very act of helping another person, of reaching out with kindness, helps you feel less isolated and more connected.
 Remember the support that surrounds you.
 You are not alone.